ZSvedic/educational-transformer/readme.md

 * Code cells can be run interactively by using ```Run Cell|Run Below/Above|Debug Cell``` above cells.
 * Unlike Jupyter notebooks, cell outputs are in a separate Interactive window.
 The "notebook" state is deleted as soon you close that window.

-Another file code cells file is [param_search.py](param_search.py), which searches for the best hyperparameters for this toy model.
+Another code cells file is [param_search.py](param_search.py), which searches for the best hyperparameters for this toy model.

 ## Project Structure